 - Develop Cohesion

-The upgrades will feature prominent improvements to the performing arts spaces with a dedicated auditorium, rehearsal areas, and backstage areas in an addition.
-Athletics programs will be improved with the addition of competition spaces, training/practice facilities, and secure entry locations.
+The upgrades feature prominent improvements to the performing arts spaces with a dedicated auditorium, rehearsal areas, and backstage areas in an addition.
+Athletics programs were improved with the addition of competition spaces, training/practice facilities, and secure entry locations.

 - Historic Renovation